-- (1) When warranted by the volume of traffic and operating conditions, an appropriate apron management service shall be provided on an apron by an aerodrome ATS unit, by another Aerodrome Operator, or by a cooperative combination of these, in order to: - (a) regulate movement with the objective of preventing collisions between aircraft, and between aircraft and obstacles: - (b) regulate entry of aircraft into, and coordinate exit of aircraft from, the apron with the aerodrome control tower; and - (c) ensure safe and expeditious movement of vehicles and appropriate directive of other activities.
+(1) When warranted by the volume of traffic and operating conditions, an appropriate apron management service shall be provided on an apron by an aerodrome ATS unit, by another Aerodrome Operator, or by a cooperative combination of these, in order to:

-- (2) When the aerodrome control tower does not participate in the apron management service, procedures shall be established to facilitate the orderly transition of aircraft between the apron management unit and the aerodrome control tower. - Note.
+- (a) regulate movement with the objective of preventing collisions between aircraft, and between aircraft and obstacles; - (b) regulate entry of aircraft into, and coordinate exit of aircraft from, the apron with the aerodrome control tower; and - (c) ensure safe and expeditious movement of vehicles and appropriate directive of other activities. - (2) When the aerodrome control tower does not participate in the apron management service, procedures shall be established to facilitate the orderly transition of aircraft between the apron management unit and the aerodrome control tower. - Note. -.
+Procedures on apron safety are specified in the PANS-Aerodromes (Doc 9981).
 Guidance on an apron management service is given in the Airport Services Manual (Doc 9137), Part 8, and in the Manual of Surface Movement Guidance and Control Systems (SMGCS) (Doc 9476). - (3) An apron management service shall be provided with radiotelephony communications facilities. - (4) Where low visibility procedures are in effect, persons and vehicles operating on an apron shall be restricted to the essential minimum. - Note.
-Guidance on related special procedures is given in the Manual of Surface Movement Guidance and Control Systems (SMGCS) (Doc 9476). - (5) An emergency vehicle responding to an emergency shall be given priority over all other surface movement traffic. - (6) A vehicle operating on an apron shall: - (a) give way to an emergency vehicle; an aircraft taxiing, about to taxi, or being pushed or towed; and - (b) give way to other vehicles in accordance with local Directives. - (7) An aircraft stand shall be visually monitored to ensure that the recommended clearance distances are provided to an aircraft using the stand.
+Guidance on related special procedures is given in the Manual of Surface Movement Guidance and Control Systems (SMGCS) (Doc 9476). - (5) An emergency vehicle responding to an emergency shall be given priority over all other surface movement traffic. - (6) A vehicle operating on an apron shall: - (a) give way to an emergency vehicle; an aircraft taxiing, about to taxi, or being pushed or towed; and - (b) give way to other vehicles in accordance with local Directives. - (7) An aircraft stand shall be visually monitored to ensure that the recommended clearance distances are provided to an aircraft using the stand. - Note.
+Procedures on the training of operational personnel and on apron safety and operations, are specified in the PANS-Aerodromes (Doc 9981), Part II, Chapters 1 and 7